-26. This act shall take effect on the first day of the fourth month next following enactment.
-Any final action taken by a municipality or redevelopment entity with respect to: a determination that an area is in need of redevelopment or in need of rehabilitation; enactment of a redevelopment plan; or designation of a redeveloper, or approval of a redevelopment agreement, prior to the effective date of this act shall have full force and effect, but any subsequent official action by the municipality or redevelopment entity after the effective date of this act shall be subject to its provisions.
+This act shall take effect immediately but shall remain inoperative until the first day of the fourth month next following enactment.
+Any final action taken by a municipality or redevelopment entity with respect to: a determination that an area is in need of redevelopment or in need of rehabilitation; adoption of a redevelopment plan; or designation of a redeveloper, prior to the effective date of this act shall have full force and effect, except that if an appeal of any municipal action has been filed in a court of competent jurisdiction prior to the effective date of this act, the municipal action shall not be considered "final" for purposes of exemption from this act, but any subsequent official action by the municipality or redevelopment entity after the operative date of this act, including amendments to increase the size of the redevelopment area or amendments to the redevelopment plan, shall be subject to its provisions.